pakeke-constructor/umg-mod-monorepo/reducers/readme.md

 end

-local speed = umg.ask("getSpeedMultiplier", MULT, ent)
+local speed = umg.ask("modname:getSpeedMultiplier", MULT, ent)
 -- MULT is our reducer.
 -- `ent` is passed as an argument to the answerers.
 --      (we can pass as many args as we want though.)